-Information on staying safe whilst you're studying with us.
-How to avoid telephone scams aimed at international students and how to insure your belongings.
+Information on staying safe whilst you're studying with us, including the Safe Taxis scheme, how to avoid telephone scams aimed at international students and how to insure your belongings.

 Telephone frauds and scams

-Please note that UK Visas and Immigration do not contact students via telephone asking for payments.
-If UK Visas and Immigration do need to speak with a student, they will either write directly to the student themselves or to their Tier 4 Sponsor.
+UK Visas and Immigration do not contact students via telephone asking for payments.
+If UK Visas and Immigration do need to speak with a student, they will:

 If you do receive a call like this, please hang up and report it to the University and the police.

 - Do not give out any personal information.

 - Do not confirm that any personal information they have is correct.

 - Find information on frauds, tricks and scams from UK Visas and Immigration.

 - UKCISA — the UK Council for International Student Affairs

 - ActionFraud — the UK's national fraud and cyber crime reporting centre.